Home | Blog Index | Blog Archives | Christianity & Faith Essays

 Main power switch (on the left)

 Buffy supervising the vehicle work

-Although there are still a few car-related items to be completed before our weather expedition, we've finished all of the work that we needed Raleigh's warm weather and space to complete.
+Although there are still a few car-related items to be completed before our storm observing expedition, we've finished all of the work that we needed Raleigh's warm weather and space to complete.
 The fine tuning and additional items can be taken care of in the coming weeks.
 All in all, this week's improvements to the car ran around $50 - not too bad.

 Late April is looking less and less favorable for an active severe weather pattern in the Plains, so we're reducing the chances of a departure during that time.

 Based on the current outlook, this probability table charts the chance of our trip starting on a particular date:

 |2007 Storm Photography Expedition - Departure Date Probability as of April 12|

 GO: Home | Storm Expeditions | Photography | Extreme Weather Library | Stock Footage | Blog